16 July 2021

 Advances in Environmental Life Cycle Modelling

-PhD, Postdoc, and Professional.
-Everyone who is qualified for a doctoral programme can apply, which means that you must have completed a master degree.
+Everyone who is qualified for a doctoral program can apply, which means that you have fulfilled a master degree.

 After this course you are able to:

 2. Understand the scientific background for life cycle inventory and impact assessment models